 The following types of drinking water systems are eligible to apply for funding:

-- Publicly and privately owned community systems (e.g., cities, towns, mobile home parks, ports) and
+- Publicly and privately owned community systems (e.g., cities, towns, mobile home parks, ports)

-- Publicly and privately owned non-profit non-community systems (e.g., schools, parks, campgrounds, churches).
+- Publicly and privately owned non-profit non-community systems (e.g., schools, parks, campgrounds, churches)